StarsThu2016/PIL_Load_Debug/README.md

 # Pillow 5.2.0 reads the jpeg image differently between two devices

-This repo demos a Pillow bug that I recently noticed.
+This repo demos a Pillow issue that I recently noticed.
 Briefly speaking, I found the jpeg image is loaded differently between my two devices.
-To demo the difference, you may need a device with an x86_64 CPU and another device with an aarch64 CPU.

 Pillow version: 5.2.0
-Platform: (1) Ubuntu 16.04 OS + x86_64 CPU (2) Ubuntu OS + aarch64 CPU
+Platform: Ubuntu 16.04 OS

-Reproduce steps:
-(1) Install Python3, Pillow 5.2.0, numpy on both devices.
-(2) Run $ python TestPillow.py.
-(3) Verify that the output on an x86_64 CPU is same as what I got in Output_x86_64.txt.
-(4) Verify that the output on an aarch64 CPU is same as what I got in Output_aarch64.txt.
-(5) Verify that the output on an x86_64 CPU is different from that on an aarch64 CPU.
+By running "python TestPillow.py", one machine outputs as in "Output_aarch64.txt", and another machine outputs as in "Output_x86_64.txt"

+# Snapshot of the checksum of the image on machine 1
+CheckSum:  100836439
+  Channel-wise CheckSum[0]:  47237972
+  Channel-wise CheckSum[1]:  25964659
+  Channel-wise CheckSum[2]:  27633808

-# Snapshot of the checksum of the image on an x86_64 CPU
+# Snapshot of the checksum of the image on machine 2
 CheckSum:  100837709
   Channel-wise CheckSum[0]:  47238115
   Channel-wise CheckSum[1]:  25964663
   Channel-wise CheckSum[2]:  27634931

-# Snapshot of the checksum of the image on an aarch64 CPU
-CheckSum:  100836439
-  Channel-wise CheckSum[0]:  47237972
-  Channel-wise CheckSum[1]:  25964659
-  Channel-wise CheckSum[2]:  27633808

-# Snapshot of the checksum of the image on an aarch64 CPU (libjpeg9, same as that in x86_64 device)
-('CheckSum: ', 100837709)
-('  Channel-wise CheckSum[0]: ', 47238115)
-('  Channel-wise CheckSum[1]: ', 25964663)
-('  Channel-wise CheckSum[2]: ', 27634931)

-# Personal analysis
-Note: This is a subjective debugging analysis that may mislead you and distract you from the root cause.
-Please read with caution.

-Hypothesis: The Pillow 5.2.0 library is executed differently between two devices mainly due to the different CPU architecture.

-Evidence:
-I use two consecutive git commits to compare how the source code of PIL library differs between two devices.
-Commit 1 (earlier): The PIL directory on aarch64 machine.
-Commit 2 (later): The PIL directory on x86_64 machine (replace in a delete-all-and-copy-all way).

-I notice the change of commit 2 is as follows,
-    A PIL/.libs/libfreetype-6ed94974.so.6.16.1
-    A PIL/.libs/libjpeg-3fe7dfc0.so.9.3.0
-    A PIL/.libs/liblcms2-a6801db4.so.2.0.8
-    A PIL/.libs/liblzma-90de1f11.so.5.2.2
-    A PIL/.libs/libopenjp2-e366d6b0.so.2.1.0
-    A PIL/.libs/libpng16-8793a1b2.so.16.32.0
-    A PIL/.libs/libtiff-8a6d997d.so.5.3.0
-    A PIL/.libs/libwebp-8ccd29fd.so.7.0.2
-    A PIL/.libs/libwebpdemux-eba3dc32.so.2.0.4
-    A PIL/.libs/libwebpmux-1c63fe99.so.3.0.2
-    A PIL/.libs/libz-a147dcb0.so.1.2.3
-    R PIL/_imaging.cpython-35m-aarch64-linux-gnu.so
-    A PIL/_imaging.cpython-35m-x86_64-linux-gnu.so
-    A PIL/_imagingcms.cpython-35m-x86_64-linux-gnu.so
-    R PIL/_imagingft.cpython-35m-aarch64-linux-gnu.so
-    A PIL/_imagingft.cpython-35m-x86_64-linux-gnu.so
-    R PIL/_imagingmath.cpython-35m-aarch64-linux-gnu.so
-    A PIL/_imagingmath.cpython-35m-x86_64-linux-gnu.so
-    R PIL/_imagingmorph.cpython-35m-aarch64-linux-gnu.so
-    A PIL/_imagingmorph.cpython-35m-x86_64-linux-gnu.so
-    R PIL/_imagingtk.cpython-35m-aarch64-linux-gnu.so
-    A PIL/_imagingtk.cpython-35m-x86_64-linux-gnu.so
-    A PIL/_webp.cpython-35m-x86_64-linux-gnu.so

-From aarch64 directory to x86_64 directory, we see 3 types of changes,
-(1) "_imaging*.cpython-35m-aarch64-linux-gnu.so" is replaced with "_imaging*.cpython-35m-x86_64-linux-gnu.so".
-(2) a subdirectory ".lib/" is added.
-(3) "_imagingcms.cpython-35m-x86_64-linux-gnu.so" and "PIL/_webp.cpython-35m-x86_64-linux-gnu.so" are added.

-For (1), this might be the root cause since the dynamic libraries are changed to the x86_64 version and these dynamic libraries may be implemented differently.
-For (2), this may because the installation process of Pillow library.
-For example, on the aarch64 machine, these libs are already installed somewhere else and linked correctly by the OS and thus no local .lib/ is needed.
-However, on the x86_64 machine, these libs are not installed and thus Pillow place these libs locally inside its directory when Pillow is installed.
-For (3), I have no idea.
+# Issue fixed
+The root cause of this issue is the inconsistency of libjpeg library that Pillow depends on.
+On machine 1, Pillow 5.2.0 is built with libjpeg 8, while on machine 2, Pillow 5.2.0 is built with libjpeg 9.
+To decode the jpeg image, Pillow calls dynamic linked library libjpeg in which it decodes differently from version 8 to version 9.
+This issue can be fixed by upgrading the libjpeg library in machine 1 to version 9 and reinstalling Pillow.

+# Step-by-step solution
+Note: the solution is just for reference.
+The command on your machine may be different.

+* Uninstall libjpeg 8
+Note: this step is neccessary for my machine because otherwise I cannot install libjpeg9-dev.
+$ sudo apt-get purge libjpeg-turbo8-dev

+* Install libjpeg 9
+$ sudo apt-get install libjpeg9-dev

+* Uninstall Pillow (optional)
+Note: depending on how Pillow is installed, the command may be different.
+$ pip uninstall Pillow
+$ sudo pip uninstall Pillow

+* Reinstall Pillow as system-wide package
+Note: you may also install as user's package without "sudo", but "--no-cache-dir" option is a must according to "If Pillow has been previously built without the required prerequisites, it may be necessary to manually clear the pip cache or build without cache using the --no-cache-dir option to force a build with newly installed external libraries." in https://pillow.readthedocs.io/en/stable/installation.html
+$ sudo pip install --no-cache-dir Pillow==5.2.0

+# Useful debugging commands
+* Check all jpeg libraries installed on the machine
+$ dpkg -l | grep -In libjpeg

+* Check the linked .so files of libjpeg library
+$ ldconfig -p | grep -In libjpeg

+* Further check the .so files in the file system to make sure the default libjpeg.so is linked to libjpeg.so.9.2.0
+$ ls -lh /usr/lib/*/libjpeg*

+* Check the python version
+$ python -V

+* Check the Pillow version
+$ python -c "import PIL; print(PIL.__version__)"

+* Check where Pillow installs
+$ python -c "import PIL; print(PIL.__file__)"

+* Check the libjpeg version that Pillow uses
+$ python -c "from PIL import Image; print(Image.core.jpeglib_version)"

+# Snapshot of the checksum of the image on machine 1 after the issue is fixed (libjpeg 9, same as that on machine 2, Output_aarch64_libjpeg9.txt)
+CheckSum:  100837709
+  Channel-wise CheckSum[0]:  47238115
+  Channel-wise CheckSum[1]:  25964663
+  Channel-wise CheckSum[2]:  27634931